Course Syllabus for Philosophy 150931102 - Aesthetics WI

 be easier to answer if

 ( A hint about "defining" something like art: When a word has a use in a language, its meaning cannot simply be 'up to you'.
-Even the meaning of "delicious" is not up to you in that way, although your tastes won't be exactly the same as anyone else's.
-But just repeating the dictionary doesn't help much, either.
+Even the meaning of "delicious" is not up to you in that way, although (in the immortal words of Oscar the Grouch from Sesame Street) "what you think is really delicious may be awful and yucky to me).
+But just repeating the dictionary definition doesn't help much, either.
 What other options might you have?)

 Should we recognize a sharp distinction between fine art, commercial art, popular art, and craftwork?
 Are these distinctions made in every time and culture?
 And if not, how did they develop in our culture?